ember-cli/eslint-plugin-ember/docs/rules/no-get.md

 * Ember proxy objects (`ObjectProxy`, `ArrayProxy`)
 * Objects implementing the `unknownProperty` method

+In addition, `mirage/config.js` will be excluded from this rule.

 ## Examples

 Examples of **incorrect** code for this rule: